Chastened HTC turns to cheaper smartphones in search for profit

 The new strategy marks a need to address problems at a company, 3.8 percent-owned by Wang herself, that just over two years ago supplied one in every 10 smartphones sold around the world.
 In 2013 its global market share had fallen to just 2 percent, according to Strategy Analytics analyst Neil Mawston, and HTC last month reported its second straight quarter of operating losses.

-HTC will need to move quickly in order to convince skeptical shareholders.
+HTC will need to move quickly in order to convince sceptical shareholders.
 "Only time will tell, but I'm not optimistic," said Laura Chen, a Taipei-based analyst at BNP Paribas.

 Chen believes the company's fundamental problem is unattractive, underwhelming products and that this will continue to hold it back in 2014.
 "They don't offer anything really new to the market," said Chen, who has a 'sell' rating on HTC shares.